User Interviews Review

 Yes, User Interviews is a legitimate facilitator of online user testing and UX research.
-In our experience, they pay rewards as promised on time.
-The majority of reviews on sites like TrustPilot are also positive, with hundreds of users happy with the experience.
+In our experience, they pay rewards as promised and on time.
+The majority of reviews on sites like TrustPilot are also positive, with hundreds of users satisfied with the experience as a tester.

 How to get started

-We just love the level of transparency on User Interview’s website.
+We really like the level of transparency on User Interview’s website.
 Before even deciding on signing up, you can actually check out all their live studies.
-Wow!
-You can actually see the description for each project, the length of the study in minutes, the basic requirements and the compensation.
-This is so much better than all the survey sites shrouded in mystery, where it’s impossible to work out the compensation level.
-By looking at the studies, you’ll quickly notice that the compensation varies quite a lot from project to project.
+This includes the description for each project, the length of the study in minutes, the basic requirements and the compensation.
+This is much better than survey sites shrouded in mystery, where it’s impossible to work out the compensation level.

 The formats you can choose from include: